The Conversations Clinicians Avoid — and Why They Matter

 Why This Book?

-Many clinicians are seeking deeper, more nuanced understanding of autism beyond outdated stereotypes and deficit-based frameworks.
+Many helping professionals are seeking a deeper, more nuanced understanding of autism beyond outdated stereotypes and deficit-based frameworks.

 Unmasking Autism offers an accessible yet deeply meaningful exploration of: